AshleyAnderson06/AshleyAnderson06.github.io/_posts/2025-09-22-Sewing Sampler.md

 author: Ashley Anderson
 ---
 **Trick:**
-I was unable to find an embroidery hoop so I used a picture fraim and hair ties to hold my fabric in place.
+I was unable to find an embroidery hoop so I used a picture frame and hair ties to hold my fabric in place.

 ![Williams embroidery](/assets/img/WilliamsSewing.png)